Trump says he wants Education department shuttered ‘immediately’ in Oval Office rant

 He then turned to the subject of the Department of Education, which he said was “going to be a disaster” and compared the department to the longstanding effort to replace the Boeing 747 aircraft used for presidential transport.

-Trump also complained about the electromagnetic elevators used in the country’s Gerald R Ford class aircraft carriers and the cost of those massive ships, which he said had ballooned from $3 billion apiece to $18 billion apiece.
+Trump also complained about the electromagnetic elevators used in the country’s Gerald R Ford-class aircraft carriers and the cost of those massive ships, which he said had ballooned from $3 billion to $18 billion apiece.

 “This is one of the biggest ships in the world.
 It's like landing at LaGuardia Airport, but you look at the kind of waste, fraud and abuse that this country is going through, and we have to straighten it up,” he said.